 - Indoors your eyes can be plagued by dust.

-If you are definitely crying when you meditate it is probably because you are releasing grief and pain [READ: Meditation For Grief].
-This is especially common in people who are empaths.
+If you are definitely crying, it is probably because you are releasing grief and pain [READ: Meditation for Grief].

-Modern society and culture teaches us to suppress our feelings.
+Sadly, modern society teaches us to suppress our feelings.

 - Friends tell you to get a grip.

 - The media extols the supposed superiority of the cold heart and the impenetrable mind.

 Putting a barrier up around your emotions is rarely helpful.
 You can’t simply shut out your feelings.
 If you try to repress emotions, they will eventually bubble to the surface.

 While you’re forcing yourself to suppress your feelings, you’re putting an awful lot of stress on your muscles, particularly muscles in your neck, shoulders, face, and, yes, your eyes.
 You tense-up to prevent yourself from letting those tears drop.
 And that tension can last an exceptionally long time.